laravel/bootcamp.laravel.com/resources/docs/deploying.md

 Laravel Vapor is a serverless deployment platform for Laravel, powered by AWS.
 Launch your Laravel infrastructure on Vapor and fall in love with the scalable simplicity of serverless.

-Both are fantastic options, but today we're going with Forge for it's simplicity, choice of providers, and for being budget-friendly on smaller applications.
+Both are fantastic options, but today we're going with Forge for its simplicity, choice of providers, and for being budget-friendly on smaller applications.
 You can always move to Vapor later if you want the scalability of serverless.

 Sign up for your free trial with [Laravel Forge](https://forge.laravel.com/?ref=bootcamp.laravel.com) and then pick your server provider: